-New Members must be at least 62 years of age.
+Any rights to residential care benefits starts at the age of 62.
 New Members must meet the following general and specific physical and mental criteria:

 A. General Criteria for Independent Living:

 One must be able to perform without assistance from others all activities of daily living, including the ability to provide own nourishment, negotiating all other necessary areas of their home, and functioning within their environment safely.